Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 How much should a good ring cost?

-Laboratory-grown 1 carat in silver: mid-range.
-Natural Mozambican 1 carat in 18K gold: premium-luxury.
-Certified Burmese 1+ carats: luxury investment.
-The price difference between a heat-treated and untreated natural stone of the same quality can be 30-50%.
+A laboratory-grown 1 carat in silver: mid-range.
+A natural Mozambican 1 carat in 18K gold: premium-luxury.
+A certified Burmese 1+ carats: luxury investment.
+The price difference between a heat-treated and an untreated natural stone of the same quality can be 30-50%.

 Is a glass-filled stone a fake?